YerevaNN/yerevann.github.io/_posts/2016-06-26-combining-cnn-and-rnn-for-spoken-language-identification.md

 As before, the inputs of the networks are spectrograms of speech recordings.
 It seems spectrograms are the standard way to represent audio for deep learning systems (see ["Listen, Attend and Spell"](http://arxiv.org/abs/1508.01211) and ["Deep Speech 2: End-to-End Speech Recognition in
 English and Mandarin"](http://arxiv.org/abs/1512.02595)).

 Some networks use up to 11khz frequencies (858 x 256 image) and others use up to 5.5khz frequencies (858 x 128 image).
-In general the networks which use up to 5.5khz frequencies perform a little bit better.
+In general the networks which use up to 5.5khz frequencies perform a little bit better (probably because the higher frequencies do not contain much useful information and just make overfitting easier).

 The output layer of all networks is a fully connected softmax layer with 176 units.